Eight ways to protect yourself from a stroke

 Ventricular restoration surgery treats congestive heart failure and improves your quality of life.
 If you have had a major heart attack, areas of the heart muscle can turn to scar tissue.
-This scar tissue does not contract (beat) with the rest of the heart and can cause your heart to pump blood in a very inefficient manner.
+This scar tissue does not contract (beat) with the rest of the heart and can cause your heart to pump blood inefficiently.
 Removal of this area of scar tissue and restoring your heart to a more normal shape and size can improve the beating efficiency and help with the symptoms of congestive heart failure.

 You may be a candidate for ventricular restoration surgery if you have an enlarged heart due to a heart attack or an aortic aneurysm and left ventricle scarring, heart failure caused by inefficient heart pumping, or symptoms of congestive heart failure that are not relieved by medication and lifestyle changes.